 Finals will be PAPA style groups of four.
 Players will play three games with 4-2-1-0 scoring.
 The two players with the highest scores after three games will move on to the next round (if it’s not the final round).

 The highest seed will get first choice of game or position in two out of the three game of the round.
 Selection will then proceed by seedings in the group.

-For one out of the three games, then second highest seed will first choice of game or position.
-The highest seed will get second choice.
-Choices for third and fourth will remain the same.
+For (at least) one out of the three games, the highest seed must not select game choice.
+The second highest seed is guaranteed at least opportunity for game choice.
 Which game number this occurs on is at the discretion of the highest seed of the group.
-On games one or two, they may defer to the second seed.
-If they have not deferred choice by the third game, then they must do so.
+On games one or two, they may defer game selection to the second seed.
+If they have not deferred game choice by the third game, then they must do so.